qrailibs/Fishboard/README.md

 ![Fishboard banner](https://github.com/Proxymal/Fishboard/blob/main/other/LOGO_BANNER.png)

 # About
 **Fishboard** is framework to make your JavaScript code more structured, object-oriented and easy-to-maintain.

-Framework has these features:
+### Core features
 - [Interface](#interface)
 - [Module](#module)
 - [ModuleTests](#moduletests)